codinglife777/MERN-PROJECT-FRONTEND/README.md

 # MERN-PROJECT-FRONTEND

+BRANDDED - SCORE -REACH -SCOPE -RANGE

+It is a social media application that will allow you to control your online presence.
+It will measure your influence and give you a unified view of all your social media accounts.
+Presence, reach, interaction of the publications, make a ranking of punctuation compared to your friends on social networks

 # Developers:

 Jesús Santana

 # Link to App:

 https://

 * use in mode mobile device at browser, iphone X prefered